 How can a misdemeanor criminal record impact your life?

 A misdemeanor charge in Mississippi may not seem like a big deal at first.
 Once you start applying for jobs or schools though, it could become a very big deal.
 More and more employers and educational institutions run background checks on potential employees and students.
+That is why an expungement may benefit you.

 How can The Franks Law Firm, PLLC help?